 For other monitor parameters and state conditions the following default rule is in use: if a template monitor description contains a parameter definition, this definition is used when the monitor is created.
 If not, the inherited parameter or state condition is used.

-You can review and edit (if possible) a template in the Templates Dialogue.
+You can review and edit (if possible) a template in the Templates Dialog.

 Each application template contains a set of conditions that define how to process the application during automatic discovery (the default ones are listed below):

-You can modify all these conditions for a user-defined monitor and some of them for a standard monitor using the Templates Dialogue.
+You can modify all these conditions for a user-defined or community application template or some these conditions for a standard application template using the Templates Dialog.

 You can apply a template to a host manually using the New Monitor Wizard.
 On the first page you can select a template category on the left pane and check application template(s) on the right pane of the page.
 The next pages allow you to configure the application: enable, disable and configure the application monitors.
 On the sample below two templates are selected in the Mail Servers category on the New Monitor Wizard first page.